top of page

 Shipbuilding in the XIXth century

-Philemon had already decided that timber could be his cash crop, and he concocted an audacious plan to float tons of it down the Ottawa River - a plan that would bring crops, flour, potash, and lumber to market on a giant square-timber raft.
+So in 1805, Philemon was already aware of the hefty market for both rough-milled lumber (staves) and square timber before Napoleon's Baltic blockade of timber.
+He had obviously decided that timber could be his cash crop, and he concocted an audacious plan to float tons of it down the Ottawa River - a plan that would bring crops, flour, potash, and lumber to market on a giant square-timber raft.

 The plan may have been brilliant, but the habitants downriver who knew the river best, said "C'est impossible, Philémon!
 Les chutes are too dangereux.
 You gonna go glou-glou under water, if you try dat."